Oppticalilusion/project-start-template/README.md

 # Project Start Template

 This repository was created as a starting point for all future projects using git.
-It was designed so that the follow features could be implemented immediatly for a new project, rather than initializing each.
+It was designed so that the follow features could be implemented immediatly for a new project, rather than initializing each time.

 Autoprefixer <br>
 Browser-sync <br>